-Cassidy also plays in a soccer league.
-She takes a drama class at the local community theater.
-"She does get time to be social and to just enjoy being around other people.
-I know that is very important for a girl her age," said Cassidy's mom.
+Cassidy also plays in a soccer league and takes a drama class at the local community theater.
+"She does get time to be social and to just enjoy being around other people, which I know is very important for a girl her age," said Cassidy's mom.